Biodegradable Glitter Exists and It’s Going to Seriously Help the Oceans

 How You Can Help

 Bioglitter is a company focused on creating Earth-friendly glitter products that are made from non-plastic sources.
-In March, they launched the world’s first completely plant-based glitter.
+In March 2019, they launched the world’s first completely plant-based glitter.
 It’s made entirely from eucalyptus cellulose core, and it’s the only glitter product currently on the market that is certified biodegradable.
-In the testing process, Bioglitter’s Pure Red 008 reached 92 percent biodegradation after only 28 days—meaning that after a month or two, discarded Bioglitter has almost zero environmental impact.
+In the testing process, Bioglitter’s Pure Red 008 reached 92% biodegradation after only 28 days—meaning that after a month or two, discarded Bioglitter has almost zero environmental impact.

-The glitter, while slightly more expensive, is available from Today Glitter (a biodegradable glitter retailer) and is every bit as cute as the sparkly plastic product you grew up with.
-Today Glitter also sells biodegradable cosmetic glitter for makeup professionals, body glitter for festival-goers, and of course, classic glitter for kids and crafters.
-If you’ve been looking for ways to become more environmentally-friendly, this small product swap can make a big impact.
+The glitter, while slightly more expensive (about $1.66 per gram, compared to only $0.30 per gram for a similar glitter product from Target), is available from Today Glitter (a biodegradable glitter retailer) and is every bit as cute as the sparkly plastic product you grew up with.
+They currently offer 41 different colors and styles of glitter, each available in five different sizes.
+Today Glitter also sells biodegradable cosmetic glitter for makeup professionals, body glitter for festival-goers, and of course, the classic product for kids and crafters.
+If you’ve been looking for ways to become more environmentally-friendly, this small swap can make a big impact.